-'Low' to 'Standard' speed below (55 km/h for over thirty seconds or press the upper arrow on the ride height selector when the vehicle is stationary.
+'Low' to 'Standard' speed below 55 km/h for over thirty seconds or press the upper arrow on the ride height selector when the vehicle is stationary.

-'Access' to 'Standard' move off from stationary, or press the upper arrow once whilst stationary, or move automatic gearbox selector lever from Park and release the hand brake.
+'Access' to 'Standard' move off from stationary, or press the upper arrow once whilst stationary, or move the selector lever from Park and release the handbrake.